 Disposal of the contaminated packaging: Dispose of in accordance with applicable waste disposal regulation.
+Deliver completely emptied containers to approved waste disposal authorities.
+Uncleaned containers are classified as hazardous waste - they should be handled in the same manner as the contents.
+Uncleaned containers should not be perforated, cut or welded.
 Empty containers represent a fire hazard as they may contain flammable product residues and vapours.
-Return to supplier for reuse/ recycling if possible.
-If container can not be cleaned sufficiently well to ensure that residuals do not remain or if the container cannot be used to store the same product, then puncture containers, to prevent re-use, and bury at an authorised landfill.
-A Hierarchy of Controls seems to be common - the user should investigate: Reduction Reuse Recycling Disposal (if all else fails)

-DO NOT allow wash water from cleaning or process equipment to enter drains.
+If container can not be cleaned sufficiently well to ensure that residuals do not remain or if the container cannot be used to store the same product, then puncture containers, to prevent re-use, and bury at an authorised landfill A Hierarchy of Controls seems to be common - the user should investigate: Reduction Reuse Recycling Disposal (if all else fails) DO NOT allow wash water from cleaning or process equipment to enter drains.
 It may be necessary to collect all wash water for treatment before disposal.
 In all cases disposal to sewer may be subject to local laws and regulations and these should be considered first.
 Where in doubt contact the responsible authority.
 Recycle wherever possible.
 Consult manufacturer for recycling options or consult local or regional waste management authority for disposal if no suitable treatment or disposal facility can be identified.
 Dispose of by: burial in a land-fill specifically licensed to accept chemical and / or pharmaceutical wastes or Incineration in a licensed apparatus (after admixture with suitable combustible material).
 Decontaminate empty containers.
-Deliver completely emptied containers to approved waste disposal authorities.
-Uncleaned containers should not be perforated, cut or welded.